prakash-kavi/thoughtseeds_vipassana/README.md

 The Thoughtseeds Framework is designed to mimic the natural dynamics of meditation, blending principles of self-organization, emergence, and adaptive learning.
 Here’s how intuition and design principles are embedded in the framework:

 1. **Agent-Based Modeling**:
-   - Thoughtseeds act as independent agents, competing for attention and driving state transitions.
+   - Thoughtseeds act as dynamic attentional agents, competing for attention and driving state transitions.
 This mirrors the real-world cognitive process where various thoughts vie for dominance in the mind.
+They are not fully independent, but can be said to have **"dependent-origination"** as aoften described as a core meditation philosophy.
    - Example: Local interactions among thoughtseeds in `thoughtseed_network.py` create emergent attention dynamics.

 2. **Hierarchical Structure**: